2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. Allow selected mode to affect other things (like deny image-drop if in text-mode)
     1. Sections to better align images
     1. Use classes to determine size instead of styles
-    1. Images which auto-resize based on size
+    1. WYSIWYG Images which auto-resize on the server based on size (eg 1/2 of the screen)
     1. ⏳ Create `CmsService.Show()` to auto apply certain aspects
     1. ⏳ Create best practices CSS styling for `wysiwyg` content
 1. ⏳ Internal - Rework Getting-Started Server to be latest and greatest @2ro